Maharaj (film)

 Maharaj is a 2024 Indian Hindi-language historical drama film directed by Siddharth P. Malhotra and produced by YRF Entertainment.
-It stars Junaid Khan in his film debut with Jaideep Ahlawat, Shalini Pandey and Sharvari.
+It stars Junaid Khan in his lead film debut with Jaideep Ahlawat, Shalini Pandey and Sharvari.
 The film is based on the Maharaj Libel Case of 1862 and Saurabh Shah's novel about the case.

 Initially scheduled to release on 14 June 2024, the Gujarat High Court stayed the release of the film, based on a Hindu group's plea that claimed the film could incite violence against followers of Pushtimarga Sampradaya (a Vaishnava Krishna sect).
 It was finally released on 21 June 2024 for streaming on Netflix.

 Plot

 In pre-independent Bombay, Karsan and his fiancée, Kishori, are members of the haveli led by Maharaj "JJ".
 When Kishori is chosen to perform charan seva, a supposed "ritual" that is just JJ indulging in sexual acts with girls, Karsan is upset, though Kishori feels that she did nothing wrong.
 Karsan breaks off their engagement, and is exiled by his family.
 When she sees JJ preying on her younger sister Devi, Kishori realizes the error of JJ's beliefs, but feels she has lost Karsan forever.
 Before Karsan can tell her that he's going to give her a second chance, Kishori takes her own life.
 Devi gives Kishori's final message to Karsan, asking him to expose JJ's evil to the world.

 Karsan sets out to expose JJ's actions, but encounters several obstacles from JJ and his followers.
 However, he gains the support of Viraaj, who helps him gain followers and publish JJ's wrongdoings in his own newspaper that begins to change followers' opinions.
 Livid, JJ threatens Karsan's father to make him stop publishing, but Karsan refuses to give up.
 Eventually, JJ files a defamation suit against Karsan.
 Despite the little support he gets, Viraaj encourages Karsan to push forward for women like herself, who were forced to perform charan seva and did not have a voice to speak up.

 Despite JJ discrediting Karsan's witnesses, Karsan takes the stand and brings light to JJ's misinterpretations of scripture, and his exploitation of women and girls.
 As he speaks of the importance of not needing a bridge like JJ in order to reach god, haveli followers in the courtroom take Karsan's side and testify against JJ, proving that claims Karsan published are true.
 Karsan is acquitted of the charges of defamation.
 JJ loses his followers, while Karsan is applauded by the people.